-A framework for understanding how the anti-trans movement works and how we defeat it.
+A framework for understanding how the anti-trans movement, how it works and how we defeat it.

 Introduction

 Trans lives are under attack.
-In the last four years campaigns to erode our rights, block our access to health care, and exclude us from accessing public facilities and services that align with our genders have escalated rapidly.
-The UK and large parts of the US are now openly hostile to the trans community with hundreds of anti-trans bills being tabled across states in the US, and the systematic destruction of the institutions and services that support the trans community in the UK.
+In the last five years we have seen a rapid escalation in campaigns to erode our rights, block our access to health care, and exclude us from accessing public facilities and services that align with our gender.
+The UK and large parts of the US are now openly hostile to the trans community with hundreds of anti-trans bills being tabled across states in the US, and systematic attacks on the institutions and services that support the trans community.

 Often the media, LGBTIQ+ communities, and advocacy organisations discuss these issues as escalating transphobia.
-But it’s important that activists and allies understand that this wave of attacks is not an accident.
-It is the result of an organised and orchestrated anti-trans movement that has intentionally fuelled and weaponised anti-trans hate to achieve their social and political goals.
+But it’s important that activists and allies understand that this wave of attacks is not an accident or simply backlash.
+It is the result of an organised and well-funded anti-trans movement that has intentionally fuelled and weaponised anti-trans hate to achieve their social and political goals.

-If we are going to defeat the anti-trans movement and win a world where all trans and gender diverse people can live with freedom and equality, we need to have a better understanding of the movement ecosystem so that we can craft more effective strategies and campaigns to undermine and disrupt it.
+If we are going to defeat the anti-trans movement and win a world where all trans and gender diverse people can live with freedom and equality, we need a better understanding of the movement ecosystem, the motivations of the key actors, and the strategies they employ, so that we can craft more effective strategies and campaigns to undermine and disrupt them.

-I developed the framework below as a tool for change makers, activists, and allies in analysing and understanding the anti-trans movement.
-The framework helps to unpack the key players, their motivations, strategies, and how they collaborate.
+I have developed the framework below to help change-makers, activists, and allies to analyse and understand the anti-trans movement.
+The framework helps to unpack the key players, and their motivations, strategies, and how they collaborate.

 What is a Movement?